Distance: 22 miles | Type: Out-and-Back | Time: 6 – 11 hours One-Way | Level: Hard

 There is also a drop toilet here.
 Make sure to have your own toilet paper on hand.

-If you’re up for it, I highly recommend tacking on the extra four miles (round trip) to witness Hanakapiʻai Falls.
+If you’re up for it, I highly recommend taking on the extra four miles (round trip) to witness Hanakapiʻai Falls.
 The waterfall is absolutely stunning and, hands down, one of the best waterfalls in Hawaiʻi.
-The falls cascades from over 300 feet with a large swimming hole at the bottom.
+The falls cascade from over 300 feet with a large swimming hole at the bottom.